Chief mate: Controlling ship operations

 Understanding ship's stability, trim, stress, and the basics of ship's construction is a key to keeping a ship seaworthy.
 The mate must know what to do in cases of flooding and loss of buoyancy.
 Fire is also a constant concern.
 Knowing the classes and chemistry of fire, fire-fighting appliances, and systems prepares the officer to act fast in case of fire.

 An officer must be expert in the use of survival craft and rescue boats.
 Expertise includes the vessels' launching appliances and arrangements, and their equipment including radio life-saving appliances, satellite EPIRBs, SARTs, immersion suits and thermal protective aids.
 It's important to be expert in the techniques for survival at sea techniques in case it's necessary to abandon ship.

 Officers are trained to perform medical tasks, and follow instructions given by radio or obtained from guides.
 This training includes what to do in case of common shipboard accidents and illnesses.

 Licensing

 United Kingdom

 It is usual for a chief/first officer to hold a master's certificate so that he can take over from the master if necessary.
 In the same way, a second officer usually holds a chief officer's certificate.
+Since the first half of the 20th century, the usual terminology in the British Merchant Navy has been "chief officer" rather than "chief mate".
+The chief officer may be colloquially referred to as the "first mate", but the term "chief mate" is rarely used.